Abhijay007/uptane-demo/versioned_docs/version-1.2.0/Standard/uptane-standard.md

     5. Set the latest Root metadata file to the new Root metadata file.
     6. Repeat steps 2.1 to 2.6.
 3. Check that the current (or latest securely attested) time is lower than the expiration timestamp in the latest Root metadata file.
 (Checks for a freeze attack.)
 4. If the Timestamp and/or Snapshot keys have been rotated, delete the previous Timestamp and Snapshot metadata files.
-(Checks for recovery from fast-forward attacks [\[MERCURY\]](#MERCURY).)
+(Checks for recovery from fast-forward attacks [\[MERCURY\]](#mercury).)

 ## 5.4.4.4.
 How to check Timestamp metadata